South Korea's parliament votes to impeach President Park

 Seoul (CNN)Lawmakers in South Korea's National Assembly have voted to impeach President Park Geun-hye.
 The vote passed by 234 votes to 56.
 There were six abstentions.

+"From now on I will respond to the impeachment judgment of the constitutional court and the investigation of the special prosecutors, following the procedures set by the constitution and the law with (a) calm mindset and then will accept its decision," Park said.

+"In the meantime, I sincerely plead with the government officials and our public to carry on responsibly to protect the security and order of nation."

-Park held meeting with her cabinet members at the presidential Blue House this afternoon, her final act as president before stepping aside for the deliberation.
+Park held a meeting with her Cabinet members at the presidential Blue House -- her final act as president before stepping aside for the deliberation.

 Prime Minister Hwang Kyo-ahn is now acting President, and will hold the post for the duration of the court's deliberation.